 Her Daily Habit: Prioritize Both School and Striking.

-Naturally, Greta still attends school every day.
-However, ever Friday, she still holds her weekly strike outside the Swedish parliament.
-She stays committed to her cause without letting it affect her schoolwork.
+Naturally, Greta attended school every day until her graduation.
+However, every Friday, she still holds her weekly strike outside the Swedish parliament.
+While it's no longer considered "school striking" since she's graduated, Thunberg stays committed to her cause without letting it affect her schoolwork.

 How Will You Lead?